SCAD Rising Star courses

 - General education course + major-specific course

-Upon successful completion of the program, each student earns 10 quarter hours of college credit that may be applied toward a bachelor's degree at SCAD or another college or university.
+Upon successful completion of the program, each student earns 5 or 10 quarter hours of college credit that may be applied toward a bachelor's degree at SCAD or another college or university.
 (Course credits are applied to degree requirements at the discretion of the accepting institution.)
 Professors evaluate academic performance and artistic progress at the conclusion of the program.

 SCAD Rising Star students are responsible for purchasing their own class supplies.
 Supply expenses vary by course.
-A list of supplies is provided with each student's specific course schedule and supplies may be purchased at the SCAD bookstore upon arrival arrival in Savannah and Atlanta.
-Photography students must bring a digital camera, with a minimum 6.1-megapixel capability.
+A list of supplies is provided with each student's specific course schedule.
 Students should not purchase supplies for any class until they have been admitted to the program and receive their course schedule, as classes are filled on a first-come, first-served basis upon payment of the program deposit.

 Enrollment after SCAD Rising Star